stevedonovan/Microlight/readme.md

 golf'.
 The idea here is to try capture some of these functions in one place and document them well enough so that it is easier to use them than to write them yourself.

-This library is intended to be a 'extra light' version of Penlight, which has nearly two dozen modules and hundreds of functions.
+This library is intended to be an 'extra light' version of Penlight, which has nearly two dozen modules and hundreds of functions.

 In Lua, anything beyond the core involves 'personal' choice, and this list of functions